-You can also edit JPEG and TIFF images via Camera Raw, but be warned that this added capability can also lead to confusion when opening images.
-To explain in more detail, you can set the Camera Raw preferences to determine how JPEG and TIFF images are handled.
+to determine how JPEG and TIFF images are handled.
 Here, you can disable the ability to open JPEGs and TIFFs via Camera Raw, you can enable automatic opening of all supported JPEGs and TIFFs, or you can enable the automatic opening of only those JPEGs or TIFFs that have previously been processed via Camera Raw.
-To override these last two preferences, hold down the Shift key as you double-click to open the image.
+To override these last two preferences, hold down the Shiff key as you double-click to open the image.
 If Camera Raw settings have been added to an image previously, these will be applied as you open.
 If there are no Camera Raw settings associated with an image, it will open directly in Photoshop as normal.